-We have also been named as defendant in litigation filed by Genentech in Germany asserting infringement of a related Genentech patent by sales of Taltz in Germany.
-We expect a trial to assess Genentech's infringement claims could take place in 2021.
-We have been named in litigation in the U.K. in which Genentech has asserted similar claims regarding Genentech's corresponding U.K. patent.

-We believe all of these lawsuits are without merit and we are vigorously defending against them.
+We were named as a defendant in litigation filed by Genentech, Inc. (Genentech) in Germany seeking a ruling that Genentech's patent would be infringed by our continued sales of Taltz in Germany.
+After it sold its patent rights to Novartis Pharma AG (Novartis), in June 2020, Genentech withdrew its infringement litigation and Novartis subsequently filed litigation against us in Germany asserting infringement based on sales of Taltz.
+We expect a trial to assess Novartis' German infringement claims to take place in 2021.
+We are also named in litigation in the U.K. in which Genentech asserted similar claims regarding its corresponding U.K. patent.
+We believe these lawsuits are without merit and are defending against them vigorously.